 top of page

-The Drama Class Presents: Do Child Actors Need Social Media?
+Do Child Actors Need Social Media?

 Picture this: two actors are up for the same role, and casting is having a hard time deciding… Both actors are talented and suit the role, they have lots of credits on their resume, how can they choose?
 It’s at this point casting will look at their social media followers.